 Responsible Gambling Policy

-The National Osteoporosis Society is licensed to operate lotteries by the Gambling Commission.
+The Royal Osteoporosis Society is licensed to operate lotteries by the Gambling Commission.
 The Gambling Commission is the body set up to monitor all gaming activity in the UK.
 The legal framework under which our lotteries operate is The Gambling Act 2005.

 The key requirement of the Gambling Act is that all holders of Gambling Commission licenses must have a responsible policy to ensure: